This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine may be given.
 Do not wait until your child's pain is severe to ask for more medicine.

 may be used to check your child's calcium levels.
 High calcium levels can cause muscle spasms.
-His magnesium or sodium levels may also be checked.
+His or her magnesium or sodium levels may also be checked.

 Your child will be kept in a dark, quiet room to prevent muscle spasms.

 - A nasogastric (NG) tube may be used if your child has trouble swallowing.
-An NG tube is put into your child's nose, and passes down his throat until it reaches his stomach.
+An NG tube is put into your child's nose, and passes down his or her throat until it reaches the stomach.
 Liquid food and medicine may be given through the NG tube.

 - A tracheotomy may be needed to prevent or treat severe breathing problems.
 An opening is made through the front of your child's neck.
 A tube is connected to the opening.
 Your child will breathe through the tube.